Letting Terms and Conditions

 We reserve the right to request proof to verify either of the points above.

-Subject to these terms and conditions, the Pay Upfront Fee, where applicable, is a non-refundable charge that shall be paid in advance.
-Your Property will be marketed on property portals for the shorter of three months or until it is let.
-It is not possible to suspend your period of marketing at any time where the Pay As You Go Fee option has been selected.
+Subject to these terms and conditions, the Pay Upfront Fee, is a non-refundable charge that shall be paid in advance and your Property will be marketed on property portals for the shorter of three months or until it is let, whereupon this Agreement will automatically terminate.
+It is not possible to suspend your period of marketing at any time.

-Where you have opted for a Service which includes Optional Services then, in addition to the Upfront Fees, Pay As You Go or Pay Upfront Fees, the Optional Services Fees will be due in one single upfront payment.
+Where you have opted for a Service which includes Optional Services then, in addition to the Pay Upfront Fee, and the Upfront Fees, the Optional Services Fees will also be due in one single upfront payment.

 Only one discount code may be applied per Property and must be entered when first registering the Property.
 Discount Codes cannot be applied to the same Property within any 6 month period or to any invoices or fees paid retrospectively.